Guide to Web3 and dApp Infrastructure

 Overview of the Web3 dApp Landscape

 The Web3 decentralized application (dApp) landscape is extensive and complex, featuring a variety of applications that use blockchain technology.
-These applications are decentralized, interoperable, and often incentivize participation through cryptographic tokens.
+These decentralized, interoperable applications often incentivize participation through cryptographic tokens.
 The key categories within this landscape include:

 1. Doors